AndrewGibbs/HNABEMLAB/README.md

 Requires PathFinder (available from https://github.com/AndrewGibbs/NSDpackage) to be on Matlab search path.

-For polygons, requires Chebfun (https://github.com/chebfun/chebfun) to be on Matlab search path.
+For polygons (not yet thoroughly tested), requires Chebfun (https://github.com/chebfun/chebfun) to be on Matlab search path.

-Currently stable for screens with plane wave incidence.
+Currently seems stable for screens with plane wave incidence.
 Can (in principle) also hand polygons, and point source incidence.
-Computes all of these in frequency independent time, using an HNA basis and oscillatory quadrature routines, with oversampled collocation.
+Computes all of these in frequency independent time, using an HNA basis [1] and oscillatory quadrature routines [3], with oversampled collocation [2].

 # Problem statement & formulation